International Wine Technical Summit

 The Summit focuses on the use of science in the development of regulatory and enforcement systems that impact wine trade, with the goal to stimulate possible collaborative efforts among technical experts in areas such as: Analytical method development, method performance, and laboratory quality; Technical or science-related trade issues; and Science-based policies for regulatory compliance and enforcement testing of wine.
 The Summit's deliberations are shared with other organizations, such as the World Wine Trade Group (WWTG) and the Asia-Pacific Economic Cooperation (APEC) Wine Regulatory Forum (WRF).
-Some of the Summit's work is based on the WWTG's Statement on Analytical Methodology, also known as the "Tbilisi Principles," a groundbreaking set of ideas for wine regulation.
+Some of the Summit's work is based on World Wine Trade Group's "Tbilisi and Cape Town Principles," a groundbreaking set of ideas for wine regulation.

 The Summit is an informal and open gathering of government and industry wine technical experts and other stakeholders from around the world.